 John Roebuck later argued: "My affection for Mill was so warm and so sincere that I was hurt by anything which brought ridicule upon him.
 I saw, or thought I saw, how mischievous might be this affair, and as we had become in all things like brothers, I determined, most unwisely, to speak to him on the subject.
 With this resolution I went to the India House next day, and then frankly told him what I thought might result from his connection with Mrs. Taylor.
 He received my warnings coldly, and after some time I took my leave, little thinking what effect my remonstrances had produced.
 The next day I again called at the India House.
 The moment I entered the room I saw that, as far he was concerned, our friendship was at an end.
 His manner was not merely cold, but repulsive; and I, seeing how matters were, left him.
 His part of our friendship was rooted out, nay, destroyed, but mine was untouched."

-In 1834 Mill founded the Radical journal, The London Review with William Molesworth.
+In 1834 Mill founded the Radical journal, London Review with William Molesworth.
 Two years later, Mill purchased the Westminster Review and merged the two journals.
-As proprietor of the Westminster Review, Mill used the journal to support those politicians such as Thomas Wakley, Joseph Brotherton, Thomas Duncombe and Thomas Attwood, who were advocating further reform of the House of Commons.
+Mill used the journal to support those politicians such as Thomas Wakley, Joseph Brotherton, Thomas Duncombe and Thomas Attwood, who were advocating further reform of the House of Commons.

 After the death of John Taylor in 1849, Mill married Harriet Taylor.
 A few months after the wedding the Westminster Review published The Enfranchisement of Women.
 Although the article had been mainly written by Taylor, it appeared under John Stuart Mill's name.
 The same happened with the publication of an article in the Morning Chronicle (28th August, 1851) where they advocated new laws to protect women from violent husbands.
 A letter written by Mill in 1854 suggests that Harriet Taylor was reluctant to be described as joint author of Mill's books and articles.
 "I shall never be satisfied unless you allow our best book, the book which is to come, to have our two names on the title page.
 It ought to be so with everything I publish, for the better half of it all is yours".